-Application fees (payable on application, non-refundable):
+Application fees (payable on application for each field of practice, non-refundable):

 Certificated: R 250

 Annual Membership Fee for Year 2018:

 (Payable on approval of membership application for each field of practice)